-Phone screen allows you to interact with all your favorite Android apps and phone content directly on your PC.
-Phone screen uses a Wi-Fi connection between your Windows 10 PC and your Android phone to enable interaction.
+Phone screen allows you to interact with all your favorite Android apps and device content directly on your PC, through a Wi-Fi connection.

 To use phone screen, you'll need:

-- You will need a PC running Windows 10 October 2018 Update or later.
-However, we always recommend updating to the latest version available - currently May 2019 Update.
+- A PC running Windows 10 October 2018 Update or later.
+However, we always recommend updating to the latest version available.

 - To check and update your Windows version, on your PC go to Settings > Updates & Security > Check for update.

-- Your phone and PC must be connected to the same Wi-Fi network.
+- Your Android device and PC must be connected to the same Wi-Fi network.

-- You will need to have a supported device to use this feature.
+- You will need to have a supported Android device.
+Check the list of supported devices to verify yours will work.

 What devices are supported?

-Phone screen is available on Android phones in select markets running Android 9.0 or greater that have Link to Windows installed.
+Phone screen is available on Android devices in select markets running Android 9.0 or greater that have Link to Windows installed (for some devices, it may be preinstalled).

 - Samsung Galaxy S9 series